-The University's safety website is available at www.bu.edu/safety.
-In addition, the Dean of Students maintains the BeSafe@BU website at www.bu.edu/dos/resources/be-safe.
+The University's safety website is available at www.bu.edu/police/safetyoncampus.

 Open Police and Fire Log Laws

 Massachusetts law requires all police agencies in the state to maintain open police logs, and federal law requires open logs be maintained by colleges and universities.
 The public has a right of access to summary information regarding reported incidents.
 The identification of victims of sexual assault, or attempted sexual assault, is prohibited by law.